Thorium: Modern applications

-Thorium dioxide is found in heat-resistant ceramics, such as high-temperature laboratory crucibles, either as the primary ingredient or as an addition to zirconium dioxide.
+Thorium dioxide is found in refractory ceramics, such as high-temperature laboratory crucibles, either as the primary ingredient or as an addition to zirconium dioxide.
 An alloy of 90% platinum and 10% thorium is an effective catalyst for oxidising ammonia to nitrogen oxides, but this has been replaced by an alloy of 95% platinum and 5% rhodium because of its better mechanical properties and greater durability.

 When added to glass, thorium dioxide helps increase its refractive index and decrease dispersion.
 Such glass finds application in high-quality lenses for cameras and scientific instruments.
 The radiation from these lenses can darken them and turn them yellow over a period of years and it degrades film, but the health risks are minimal.
 Yellowed lenses may be restored to their original colourless state by lengthy exposure to intense ultraviolet radiation.
 Thorium dioxide has since been replaced in this application by rare-earth oxides, such as lanthanum, as they provide similar effects and are not radioactive.

 Thorium tetrafluoride is used as an anti-reflection material in multilayered optical coatings.
-It is transparent to electromagnetic waves having wavelengths in the range of 0.350–12 µm, a range that includes near ultraviolet, visible and mid infrared light.
+It is transparent to electromagnetic waves having wavelengths in the range of 0.350–12 μm, a range that includes near ultraviolet, visible and mid infrared light.
 Its radiation is primarily due to alpha particles, which can be easily stopped by a thin cover layer of another material.
 Replacements for thorium tetrafluoride are being developed as of the 2010s, which include Lanthanum trifluoride.

 Mag-Thor alloys (also called thoriated magnesium) found use in some aerospace applications, though such uses have been phased out due to concerns over radioactivity.

 Potential use for nuclear energy

 The main nuclear power source in a reactor is the neutron-induced fission of a nuclide; the synthetic fissile nuclei 233U and 239Pu can be bred from neutron capture by the naturally occurring quantity nuclides 232Th and 238U.
-235U occurs naturally and is also fissile.
+235U occurs naturally in significant amounts and is also fissile.
 In the thorium fuel cycle, the fertile isotope 232Th is bombarded by slow neutrons, undergoing neutron capture to become 233Th, which undergoes two consecutive beta decays to become first 233Pa and then the fissile 233U: